Twenty-nine dead in clashes on anniversary of Egypt uprising

 The core demands of the 2011 revolt - freedom and social justice - could only be heard in protests outside Tahrir, which were quickly muzzled by security forces.

-The Sisi mania underscored the prevailing desire for a decisive military man Egyptians can count on to stabilize Egypt.
+The Sisi mania underscored the prevailing desire for a decisive military man Egyptians can count on to stabilise Egypt.

 But an end to street violence seemed nowhere in sight.
 State television quoted a health ministry official as saying 29 people were killed in clashes during protests in Cairo and elsewhere.